7-Day Family Itinerary for the North Island

 Once everyone is up and ready to go, it’s time to hit the road to the capital city, Wellington.
 But it’s not without seeing some quirky towns and attractions along the way.

 The first town you’ll encounter is Waiouru, home to the National Army Museum.
 With all the tanks displayed outside, just try to pass without the kids begging to stop!
-Next, you’ll pass through Taihape with its giant gumboot sculpture and Mangaweka with a plane hanging over the highway.
+Next, you’ll pass through Taihape with its giant gumboot sculpture and Mangaweka which makes a good pitstop for a coffee.

 Just before reaching Hunterville, we recommend taking the alternative route to Wellington stopping by Manawatu Gorge.
 This will just add 15 minutes to your drive time, but it’s well worth it to walk the family-friendly trails like the Tawa Loop Walk.